 “My house in Budapest, my hidden treasure chest, golden grand piano, my beautiful Castillo you oooooh, you, oooooh, I’d leave it all.”
 Love me some George Ezra.

-The drive from Krakow to Budapest was a long one, around six hours with a stop in Slovakia for lunch.
-FYI, eastern Europe is known for their slow service so if you sit down at any restaurant, expect to wait at least an hour for your food.
-I learned the hard way.
+The drive from Krakow, Poland to Budapest, Hungary was a long one, around six hours with a stop in Slovakia for lunch.
+Eastern Europe is known for their slow service so if you sit down at any restaurant, expect to wait at least an hour for your food.
+I learned this the hard way.

-The next morning I slept in, took my time to walk around the city and SOMEHOW ended up finding a Cat Cafe..
-OBVIOUSLY HAD TO GO IN AND PET ALL THE CATS!
-The kitty featured below is probably plotting my death since I stuck my camera in its face and took 100 selfies.
+The next morning I slept in, took my time to walk around the city, and SOMEHOW ended up finding a Cat Cafe.
+I obviously had to go in and pet all of the cute kitties.
+The one featured below is likely plotting my death since I stuck my camera in its face and took 100 selfies.

 I then walked to Heroes’ Square where I had a fantastic view of an enormous ice rink and all the pretty architecture.
 The park behind Heroes’ Square was also beautiful and featured a mini zoo, plenty of gardens, markets and hot springs.
 I can only imagine would be wonderful it would be to walk through park during the summer and fall months.

 I started to get a bad cough in Budapest so I didn’t explore much further than Heroes’ Square since the weather dropped down to freezing and all I wanted to do was cuddle up in a blanket and sleep off my illness.
 Although, despite my cough, I did go on a beer bike because beer cures coughs, right?
 No.. no it does not but, WHEN IN BUDAPEST!!

 You can see that little excursion in my vlog below.
 Cheers!